Dr. Darrin L. Hartness

 Dr. Rhonda Quash Coats joined the team at Davidson County Community College as Vice President, Student Affairs in August 2015.
 Prior to that time Rhonda lived in Olympia, Washington and served as the Vice President for Student Services at South Puget Sound Community College.
 She has campus-based experience in admissions, recruitment, and financial aid with additional experience working at the state-level developing and interpreting rules and policies on issues relating to advising, athletics, childcare, counseling, disability support services, residency, student employment, student government, students of color and women’s programs.

-Coats earned a Bachelor of Science degree from Norfolk State University in Health and Physical Education, a Master of Education degree in Higher Education Administration from The Pennsylvania State University and a Doctorate in Education with an emphasis in community college leadership from Oregon State University.
+Dr. Coats earned a Bachelor of Science degree from Norfolk State University in Health and Physical Education, a Master of Education degree in Higher Education Administration from The Pennsylvania State University and a Doctorate in Education with an emphasis in community college leadership from Oregon State University.

-Rhonda currently lives in Greensboro, NC, with her husband Ray.
+She currently lives in Greensboro, NC, with her husband Ray.
 They have four children Victoria, Miles, Valerie, and Wesley.